Obsnold/STM32F429I-DISC1_Buildroot/README.md

-Linux on the STM32F429I Discovery board with Buildroot
+Linux on the STM32F429I-DISC1 board with Buildroot
 ======================================================

+This project is for the STM32F429I-DISC1.

-The project is a set of patches and configuration files to build a bootloader and a Linux based system image with a minimal root file system for the great [STM32F429I Discovery board](http://www.st.com/en/evaluation-tools/32f429idiscovery.html).
+The project is a set of patches and configuration files to build a bootloader and a Linux based system image with a minimal root file system for the great STM32F429I-DISC1 [STM32F429I Discovery board](http://www.st.com/en/evaluation-tools/32f429idiscovery.html).

 Build
 -----